vasi/ew-presentations/midcamp-2016-upgrades/README.md

 * Minor updates: 7.35 -> 7.36
   * Modules need updates too!
-  * Perform these as often as possible, to keep up with security
+  * Perform these as often as possible, to keep up with security fixes
 * Major upgrades: 6.28 -> 8.0.5
-  * Brings many, many new features and opportunities
+  * Bring many, many new features and opportunities
   * Necessary before D6 is obsolute

 --end--